-DAPHNE QUIMI Key Skills: Investing and Capital Raising, Financial Competency Age: 58 Director Since: 2022 Committee Memberships: Audit (Chair), Nominating and Corporate Governance Other Public Directorships: Amylyx Pharmaceuticals, Inc.

-Ms. Quimi has been a member of our Board since September 2022.
-Ms. Quimi has served as the Chief Financial Officer of Amicus Therapeutics, Inc., or Amicus, a public biotechnology company, from January 1, 2019, until her retirement in August 2023.
-Previously she served as Amicus' Senior Vice President, Finance and Corporate Controller and has been employed with Amicus since September 2007.
-Prior to Amicus, Ms. Quimi served as Director of Consolidations and External Reporting at Bristol-Myers Squibb.
-Prior to joining Bristol-Myers Squibb, Ms. Quimi also held roles of increasing responsibility in the finance department at Johnson & Johnson Services, Inc., or J&J, from May 1999 until July 2004.
-Ms. Quimi is currently a member of the board of directors of Amylyx Pharmaceuticals, Inc., a public biopharmaceutical company, where she has served since July 2021.
-Ms. Quimi received a B.S. in accountancy from Monmouth University and an M.B.A. from the Stern School of Business of New York University.
-Ms. Quimi is also a certified public accountant in New Jersey.
+DAPHNE QUIMI Key Skills: Investing and Capital Raising, Financial Competency Age: 58 Director Since: 2022 Committee Memberships: Audit (Chair), Nominating and Corporate Governance Other Public Directorships: Amylyx Pharmaceuticals, Inc. Financial Officer of Amic 2019, until her retiremen and Corporate Controlle Ms. Quimi served as D joining Bristol-Myers Squ Johnson & Johnson Serv the board of directors of served since July 2021. us Therapeutics, Inc., or Amicus, a public t in August 2023.
+Previously she served ar and has been employed with Amicus irector of Consolidations and External R ibb, Ms. Quimi also held roles of increasing rices, Inc., or J&J, from May 1999 until Jul Amylyx Pharmaceuticals, Inc., a public b Ms. Quimi received a B.S. in accountancy 2022.
+Ms. Quimi has served as the Chief c biotechnology company, from January 1, as Amicus' Senior Vice President, Finance since September 2007.
+Prior to Amicus, teporting at Bristol-Myers Squibb.
+Prior to g responsibility in the finance department at y 2004.
+Ms. Quimi is currently a member of iopharmaceutical company, where she has y from Monmouth University and an M.B.A. uimi is also a certified public accountant in Skills & Qualifications We believe that Ms. Quimi is qualified to serve on our Board due to her investment